Master Clash of Clans Base Layout Design: Gaming Diary's Complete Strategic Framework

 The Logic:

-Storages need dedicated defenses nearby - Hidden Teslas, point-defense cannons, and archer towers should protect storage compartments
+Storages need dedicated defenses nearby - Hidden Teslas, point-defense cannons, and archer towers should protect storage compartments.

-Storages should be separated - Don't cluster multiple storages together; spread them across different compartments
+Storages should be separated - Don't cluster multiple storages together; spread them across different compartments.

-Loot protection requires trap layering - Multiple layers of traps around storages catch resource-stealing troops
+Loot protection requires trap layering - Multiple layers of traps around storages catch resource-stealing troops.

 Gaming Diary's 5-Step Base Layout Framework